 Goal/work session: After presentation, fill in rubric recording characteristics of biosignatures described in the review.

-Topic: Discuss advances in biosignature research since 2002 review.
+Meeting 2: Discuss advances in biosignature research since 2002 review

 Goal/work session: Continue to fill in rubric with published atmospheric and surface biosignature research since 2002.

 Session A: July 11 at 13:00 EDT/17:00 UTC